 - And the remaining 30% of your monthly income on your ‘Wants’ (like traveling, dining out, etc)

 First of all, please note that not all loans or debts are bad.
 Here, we are talking about high-interest debts.
-For example, if you have taken a personal loan, it’s interest rate may vary from 13–18%.
+For example, if you have taken a personal loan, its interest rate may vary from 13–18%.
 Similarly, a credit card company may charge you even higher interest on the outstanding amounts.

 It doesn’t make much sense to invest if the profits that you make on your investments are lesser than the interests that you pay on your debts.
-For example, if your returns are 12% and you’re paying 14% as interest on your previous debt, then overall you’re in a loss.
+For example, if your returns are 12% and you’re paying 14% as interest on your previous debt, then overall you’re at a loss.
 Here, instead of investing, it will be better to use that money to pay back and become debt-free.

 Before you start investing, try to minimize or eliminate debt, especially high-interest debts and your credit card debt.
 These interests can kill your investment profits.

-4. Take a health Insurance
+4. Take a Health Insurance

 When people are in the best of their physical health, an obvious question among them is why should they invest in health insurance?
 Paying a premium plan for ensuring health may seem an unnecessary expenditure.

 However, accidents or health issues may come up anytime unexpectedly which can put a lot of financial and mental pressure.
 Further, it is a fact that, as you grow older, health issues come along with it.
-And hence, it is highly necessary to incorporate healthcare planning within the budget of your family financial planning.
+And hence, it is highly necessary to incorporate healthcare planning within the budget of your family’s financial planning.

 Before you start investing, make sure to take health insurance first.
 Being medically insured can help you avoid facing financial instability in the future and enables you to get the best health treatment.

 One of the most critical things to do before you start investing is to define your investment goals/priorities and making plans to reach them.
 Here, you need to know why you are investing.
-It will keep you motivated and ‘on-track’ to achieve your goals.
+It will keep you motivated and ‘on track’ to achieve your goals.

 Now, by definition, an investment goal is a realistic expectation to meet the returns by investing predefined money for a fixed time frame.
 The keywords to note here are ‘realistic expectations’ and ‘timeframe’.